cryscan/bevy-hikari/README.md

 After Bevy releasing 0.8, the plugin moves to deferred hybrid path tracing.
 For the old version (0.1.x) which uses voxel cone tracing with anisotropic mip-mapping, please check the `bevy-0.6` branch.

+:warning: **Notes:**
+- Please run examples with `--release` flag to avoid the texture non-uniform indexing error
+- Please compile this libaray in **release mode** when using as a dependency
+- Supported meshes must have these 3 vertex attributes: position, normal and uv

 ## Bevy Version Support
 | `bevy` | `bevy-hikari` |
 | ------ | ------------- |